brettcoppolo/PedalBuildingStuff/Graphics/Pedal Hardware/Enclosures/README.md

-# Component Illustrations - Jacks
+# Component Illustrations - Enclosures

 Illustrations that I find useful when designing enclosures or trying to do mock-ups to test component placement.